H-4 to F-1 Change of Nonimmigrant Status

-Contact International Student Services & Programs (ISSP) as soon as you know you must obtain F-1 status in order to discuss your options.
+Contact the International Office as soon as you know you must obtain F-1 status in order to discuss your options.
 If you have a graduate student appointment (employment), it may be best to travel, apply for an F-1 visa abroad, and reenter the U.S. in F-1 status to ensure that you will be able to start working on campus.

-If you are currently studying at Fresno State in H-4 status and wish to obtain F-1 status, request an I-20 from the ISSP office and submit supporting financial documentation and a copy of your passport identification page.
+If you are currently studying at Fresno State in H-4 status and wish to obtain F-1 status, request an I-20 from the International Office and submit supporting financial documentation and a copy of your passport identification page.
 Allow 1 week for processing.
-You will receive an email from ISSP when your I-20 is ready for pick up.
+You will receive an email from the International Office when your I-20 is ready for pick up.

 - Review your options for obtaining F-1 status.
 Decide which option to use: "Travel and Reentry" or "Change Status in the U.S."

-- Prepare the required documents and follow next steps for obtaining F-1 status (details below).
+- Prepare the required documents and follow the next steps for obtaining F-1 status (details below).

 Option 1: Travel and Reentry

-Review the ISSP Visas page.
+Review the International Office Visas page.
 Plan your travel and F-1 visa appointment accordingly.
 You can enter the U.S. with your I-20 and F-1 visa no earlier than 30 days before the I-20 start date.

 Option 2: Change of Status in the U.S.

 Submit your application to U.S. Citizenship and Immigration Services (USCIS) by mail.